 Conditions are sometimes bumpy and you can’t see through the mist

 But think, before you cross the line, be aware of all the signs

 My 5 point plan for making a marriage work is:

 Give each other some space

 And trust one another …………….I KNOW BECAUSE I READ IT IN A BOOK.

-Now, I said at the beginning that I wouldn’t keep you very long – but just before we toast the newly weds I’m reminded of a little tale about a Priest and a Minister who once shared a table at a wedding reception.
+Now, I said at the beginning that I wouldn’t keep you very long – but just before we toast the newlyweds I’m reminded of a little tale about a Priest and a Minister who once shared a table at a wedding reception.
 When offered a drink for the toast the priest asked for a large whisky.
-The Minister on the other hand declined, saying “No thanks, I’d rather go with a scarlet woman than touch the demon alcohol”.
-The priest promptly handed back his whisky and said “I didn’t know I had a choice”.
+The Minister, on the other hand, declined, saying “No thanks, I’d rather go with a scarlet woman than touch the demon alcohol”.
+The priest promptly handed back his whiskey and said: “I didn’t know I had a choice”.

 Ladies and gentlemen would you please be upstanding and raise your glasses for my very last few borrowed but heartfelt words: